 - After Judge Randolph orders Downey and Dawson to be dishonorably discharged from the Marine Corps, the latter concludes they indeed betrayed the victim and the principles they were supposed to defend as Marines.

 - Inferno, part 1 of Dante's The Divine Comedy.
-The Ninth Circle of Hell is a vast frozen lake in which traitors are entombed.
+The Ninth Circle of Hell, Cocytus, is a vast frozen lake in which traitors are entombed.
 In the center of it all is Lucifer himself, trapped up to his waist, his wings beating in a futile attempt to free himself, but the winds freezing the water.
-And his three heads are chewing on Brutus, Cassius, and Judas Iscariot.
+And his three heads are chewing on Brutus and Cassius (who betrayed Julius Caesar), and Judas Iscariot (who betrayed Jesus).

-- To clarify, the ninth circle is the lowest circle of hell (the highest contains virtuous pagans, good people who simply weren't baptized).
+- To clarify, Cocytus is the lowest circle of hell (the highest contains virtuous pagans, good people who simply weren't baptized).
 Basically, according to Dante, there is no sin worse than betrayal.

 - This viewpoint is common in Westeros, the main setting of A Song of Ice and Fire.

 - Among many nasty feudal overlords, the houses Frey and Bolton stand out as the least likeable, because they are traitorous.
 The mercenary captain Vargo Hoat lost his chance of a political career in Westeros because of Values Dissonance: as a native of Essos, he thought switching sides is okay for him.
 It wasn't, and his former allies the Lannisters were particularly intolerant to this.